seraprogrammer1/GI9/README.md

 ## How to Use

 ### Setting Up
-1. **Open the Application:** Access the application through your web browser by opening `index.html`.
+1. **Open the Application:** Access the application through your web browser by opening https://seraprogrammer1.github.io/GI9/.

 ### Adding Folders and Items
-1. **Add Main Folders:** The application starts with two main folders: Income and Expense.
+1. **Main Folders:** The application has two main folders: Income and Expense.
 2. **Add Subfolders:**
    - Select a folder from the Explorer.
    - Click the **+** button next to the search bar.